Shikoku vs Shih Tzu: Complete Comparison (2026)

 Health and Lifespan Comparison

 Shikoku has a typical lifespan of 10-12 years, while Shih Tzu lives approximately 10-18 years.
 Health profiles differ significantly between these dogs.
-Shikoku is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Shikoku is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
 Shih Tzu faces its own health challenges including Brachycephalic Concerns, Eye Conditions, Other Concerns.
 Shikoku has 2 documented predispositions compared to 3 for Shih Tzu, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health